Skip to content

 • Cognitive-behavioral therapy (CBT).
 This aids patients in recognizing negative or unhealthy attitudes and behaviors that fuel their substance usage and helping them modify them.
 According to some studies, CBT and contingency management are particularly effective in treating amphetamine addiction.

 • Contingency management (CM).
-When someone demonstrates a desired behavior (like passing a drug test), it offers concrete rewards; however, if the desired behavior is not demonstrated, the reward is withheld.
+When someone demonstrates a desired behavior (like passing a drug test), it offers concrete rewards; however, if the desired behavior is shown not, the reward is withheld.

 Ensuring a patient gets enough food and exercise during detox and throughout all phases of treatment is crucial for keeping them healthy as they recover.